NealChapman55/FogBugz.Client/README.md

 # FogBugz.Client
-A basic C# .NET Core wrapper for the FogBugz Json API.
+A basic C# .NET wrapper for the FogBugz Json API.